chegele/AutoGitUpdate/README.md

 a node.js module used for automatically updating projects from a git repository.

 ### Notes
+ - This module comes in two flavors.
+ECMAScript & Commonjs.
- - This is a ECMAScript module which makes use of import and export statements.
+ - The default install will be an ECMAScript module which requires use of an import statement.
+ - __Optionally, install the commonjs module to make use of the more popular require statement.__
  - This module uses simple-logger (https://github.com/chegele/Logger).
  - To update from private repositories a personal access token needs to be provided.
  - During updates a backup of the old version is taken and stored in the configured tempLocation.